 Event Mobility Charitable Trust will be providing electric scooters and manual wheelchairs for the use of disabled, elderly and mobility impaired visitors to the show.
 To reserve an electric scooter or manual wheelchair please contact event mobility direct www.eventmobility.org.uk.

-For the 2017 Show we will produce a 'Guide for Disabled Visitors'.
-They will be available to download in due course here.
+For the 2017 Show we have produced a 'Guide for Disabled Visitors'.
+They are available to download here.

 Who organises the Show?